adinaamzarescu/Mini-LibC/README.md

 ### strncmp

-* This is similar to the strcmp function but in this case the code has an aditional variable, the length
+This is similar to the strcmp function but in this case the code has an aditional variable, the length

 ### strchr

-* The pointer will incremet until the character c is found or until the reach of the end of the string
+The pointer will incremet until the character c is found or until the reach of the end of the string

-* If c is '\0' then the return value will be the end of the string
+If c is '\0' then the return value will be the end of the string

-* The type cast (char *) is used to return a pointer to a non constant value because the function is not modifying the content of the string
+The type cast (char *) is used to return a pointer to a non constant value because the function is not modifying the content of the string

-* If no character is found then the function will return NULL
+If no character is found then the function will return NULL

 ### strrchr

-* The function is similar but the pointer decreseas
+The function is similar but the pointer decreseas

 ### strstr

-* The function searches for a substring withing another string
+The function searches for a substring withing another string

-* The function stores the length of the needle and the haystack
+The function stores the length of the needle and the haystack

-* If the len of the needle is greater than the len of the haystack, the function returns NULL because it is impossible for the haystack to contain the needle
+If the len of the needle is greater than the len of the haystack, the function returns NULL because it is impossible for the haystack to contain the needle

-* The loop will continue until there are no more possible positions within the haystack for needle to be found in.
+The loop will continue until there are no more possible positions within the haystack for needle to be found in.

-* the memcmp() function is used to compare the substring of the haystack depending on the iterator i
+The memcmp() function is used to compare the substring of the haystack depending on the iterator i

-* If memcmp() returns 0 then the needle has been found
+If memcmp() returns 0 then the needle has been found

 ### strrstr

-* The function searches for a substring withing another string
+The function searches for a substring withing another string

-* This is similar to the strstr() function but the search will start at the end of the string this time
+This is similar to the strstr() function but the search will start at the end of the string this time

 ### memcpy

-* Each value is copied step by step and the pointers are incremented
+Each value is copied step by step and the pointers are incremented

-* The pointers are cast to char* and const char* because the function copies bytes and char is one byte
+The pointers are cast to char* and const char* because the function copies bytes and char is one byte

 ### memmove

-*  The function copies a specified number of bytes from a source memory location to a destination memory location, and is designed to handle cases where the source and destination memory regions overlap
+The function copies a specified number of bytes from a source memory location to a destination memory location, and is designed to handle cases where the source and destination memory regions overlap

-* There are 2 cases.
+There are 2 cases.
 One in which the scr start is lesser than the dest start.
 In this case the copying must be done in reverse order to avoid overwriting data.
 The second case is the one in which the data won't be overwritten

 ### memcmp

-* The function compares the first num bytes of two memory regions
+The function compares the first num bytes of two memory regions

-* First of all the pointers are cast to const unsigned char * because unsigned char is a one-byte type and this ensures that the comparison is done on a byte-by-byte basis
+First of all the pointers are cast to const unsigned char * because unsigned char is a one-byte type and this ensures that the comparison is done on a byte-by-byte basis

-* The function returns 0 if the memory regions are equal, -1 if p1 is less than p2 or 1 otherwise
+The function returns 0 if the memory regions are equal, -1 if p1 is less than p2 or 1 otherwise

 ### memset

-* The function sets the first num bytes of the memory region pointed by source to the given value
+The function sets the first num bytes of the memory region pointed by source to the given value

 _______________________________________________________________________________

 ## IO

 For those functions I used the exit(long exit_code) function as a refference.
 Then I searched in the syscall_list.h for each syscall function as well as using the man pages for them.

-The source for error handling is the GitHub repo for the GNU C Library: https://github.com/ysat0/uClibc/blob/cf0b3a3342f24dbf601ba639bdce5b2a2f001c7a/libc/sysdeps/linux/i386/sigaction.c
+The source for error handling is the GitHub repo for the GNU C Library:

-I found out it is easier to set the errno variable like this __set_errno(-result);
+https://github.com/ysat0/uClibc/blob/cf0b3a3342f24dbf601ba639bdce5b2a2f001c7a/libc/sysdeps/linux/i386/sigaction.c

-instead of checking for each case like this:
+I found out it is easier to set the errno variable like this __set_errno(-result); instead of checking for each case like this:

         if (length < 0 || !fd) {